 Step 1: Visit your Google Account Dashboard.

-Step 2: On the left hand sidebar, click on “Data and Personalisation”
+Step 2: On the left-hand sidebar, click on “Data and Personalization”

 Step 3: Scroll down to “Activity Controls“.

 Step 4: Now review and uncheck everything you’re uncomfortable with.
 That is it.

 Once you try to pause an activity, Google will show a pop-up message like this:

 “Pausing Web & App Activity may limit or disable more personalized experiences across Google services.
 For example, you may stop seeing more relevant search results or recommendations about places you care about.”

 Safely ignore this and click on “Pause”.
 That’s it.
 This will stop Google from tracking your search history forever.

 Pausing your activities doesn’t delete the old records that have already been tracked in Google’s servers.
 To do this, you must delete all the activities since the beginning of the time.
 Here’s how you do this: